InternalError503/cyberfox/_Build/_Linux/README.md

 It will then change the permissions to *777*

 Then prompt to build cyberfox
+It will check if a existing obj64 directory then prompt if you would like to remove it __Note:__ This is the default name from our supplied configuration file.
+If you don't remove the old build output it will want to do a clobber build you will have to manually do this.

 If cyberfox repository does not exist then it will clone the repository in the __$WORKDIR__